A rider on horseback using a correct one-handed grip on their roping reins.

 Regular check-ups are key to catching small issues before they become big problems.
 Before each ride, take a moment to inspect your reins from end to end.
 For leather, look for any signs of cracking, dryness, or thinning.
 If they feel stiff, it’s time to apply a good leather conditioner to restore moisture and flexibility.
 For rope or nylon reins, check for any fraying or worn spots.
 Don’t forget to examine the hardware, like snaps or buckles, to ensure they are secure and functioning correctly.
 Making this quick inspection part of your tacking-up routine will give you peace of mind in the saddle.

-Knowing When It's Time for a New Pair
+When Is It Time for a New Pair of Reins?

 Even the best-cared-for reins won’t last forever.
 Your safety depends on knowing when to retire a pair.
 If you notice significant fraying, deep cracks in the leather that conditioning can’t fix, or hardware that’s rusted or bent, it’s time for a replacement.
 A weak spot can easily snap under pressure, putting you and your horse in a dangerous situation.
 While it can be tough to part with a favorite pair, investing in new horse tack is a small price to pay for safety.
 Don’t risk it—if your reins look worn out, they probably are.